dgarnitz/vectorflow/README.md

 RABBITMQ_HOST
 RABBITMQ_QUEUE
 ```

+Right now we are only supporting pinecone and openai but this will change shortly, so we will be adding more environment variables.

+## Run VectoFlow Locally for Developerment
+The api and the worker each have their own virtual environments which you must set up.
+Install the `requirements.txt` for each app into the venv.
+Run both from the `src` directory.

+The api can be run locally with `python api/app.py`.

+The worker can be run with `python worker/worker.py`.

 ## Database
 The database can also be run locally.
 We recommend using postgres but SQL Alchemy allows it to work with any flavor of SQL.